AI Chip Concept Blue

 Reviewed by Bryan Junus, CFA

 There are different hardware requirements for training and inference.
 Training is a computationally intensive process, whereas inference is faster and less resource-intensive.
-Chips for both purposes are designed accordingly.
+Using a logistics analogy: training GPUs are the 18-wheelers, inference LPUs are the last-mile delivery vans.

-Groq made headlines after a video of its AI chip showed that its system is serving Meta's LLaMA 3 large language model at more than 800 tokens per second.
+In April 2024, a video of Groq's AI chip showed its system serving Meta's LLaMA 3 model at more than 800 tokens (roughly 500 words) per second, about 5-15x faster than traditional GPU-based inference, including systems built on NVIDIA hardware.

 How to invest in Groq stock